tomjwalker/diy-dnn/README.md

 A detailed discussion on the development and performance of the library on the MNIST dataset is in section 4, below.

+Personal notes on layer forward/backward equations, and the matrix calculus conventions followed, below in sections 1 and 3.

 ## 1. Summary

 ### 1.1.1 Layers